Akshay9882/todoApp/README.md

 **TODO APP**

-   - User can add and delete todo
+   - User can add, delete and mark todo as completed.

-   - User can categorize todo as per buckets, buckets can also be added and deleted.
+   - Todos can be categorized into buckets.Buckets also can be added and deleted.

 **Technology:**
  `FrontEnd:` React,Redux